Solvosoft/organilab/docs/source/my_procedure.rst

 MODELS
 =======

+There are 2 models related to this funcionality:

  - MyProcedure: entity that takes a ``Procedure`` object as its template and groups the users comments for each template's ``Procedure Step``.
  - CommentProcedureStep: has the information of its creator, the creation date, the referenced procedure step, the grouping ``My procedure`` and the comment.